xamayca/ASCENDEDSERVER/README.md

    - `DriveLetter`: The drive letter where the server and SteamCMD will be installed.
 For example, `C:\`.

 2. **Optional Variables:**
    - `RCONPort` and `RCONPassword`: Port and password for RCON, used for remote server management.
       If not set, RCON configuration is skipped.
    - `Mods`: List of mods to use on the server, separated by commas.
 Leave blank if no mods are used.
+   - `UseDynamicConfig`: Set to True to enable dynamic server configuration.
+Leave blank to disable.
+   - `crossplay-enable-pc`, `crossplay-enable-wingdk`, `crossplay-enable-xsx`, `crossplay-enable-ps5`:
+      Set to True to enable crossplay for the respective platforms.
+Leave blank to disable.
+   - `ForceRespawnDinos`: Set to True to force dinos to respawn when the server starts.
+Leave blank to disable.
+   - `UseBattlEye`: Set to True to enable BattleEye anti-cheat protection.
+Leave blank to disable.

 #### :wrench: Script Features ###